tomkowz/TSFileCache/README.md

 #### `dataForKey:`
     NSData *data = [cache dataForKey:@"key"];

+If you want to check if key is set and if file for this key is cached already use `existsDataForKey:` method instead of `dataForKey:`.
+The reason for that is that you may don't know how big is the cached file and it might take a lot of time to read this file.
+Instead there is only simply check if file exists.

+#### `existsDataForKey:`
+	BOOL exists = [cache existsDataForKey:@"key"];

 `TSFileCache` is using `NSCache` internally so when data is read first time value for this key is stored in `NSCache` and next time if data is still in the cache it will be used rather than reading again from the disk.
 System controlls `NSCache` instance and data can be removed from the cache anytime, and if you want to read again this data which was cached and now it is not `TSFileCache` will read this data from the disk and caches it again.